Rashtriya Swayamsevak Sangh: Involvement in politics

-Balasaheb Deoras, who succeeded Golwalkar as the chief of the RSS, got very much involved in politics.
+Balasaheb Deoras, who succeeded Golwalkar as the supreme leader of the RSS, got very much involved in politics.
 In 1965, when he was the general secretary of the RSS, he addressed the annual meeting of Jana Sangh, which is seen as an "unprecedented move" by an RSS dignitary that reflected his strong interest in politics and his will to make the movement play a larger part in the public sphere.
 Jaffrelot says that he exemplified the specific kind of swayamsevaks known as 'activists', giving expression to his leanings towards political activism by having the RSS support the JP Movement.
 The importance that the RSS began to give to the electoral politics is demonstrated when its shakhas were made constituency-based in the early 1970s, from which the RSS shakhas began to involve directly in elections, not only of legislatures, but also of trade unions, student and cultural organisations.